Home Trip Reports and Visits

 George Vose Print E-mail

-George Vose and Scottie MonteithOne of our most memorable visitors was George Vose.
+George Vose and Scottie MonteithOne of our most memorable visitors was George Vose, who came to Iqaluit back in 1999.
 George didn't fly his Cessna 172 up here from his home at Taurus Mesa near Alpine, Texas.
-Despite tens of thousands of flying hours, he said he wasn't all that keen on the long flight over Hudson Strait.
+Despite having logged tens of thousands of flying hours, he said he wasn't all that keen on the long flight over Hudson Strait in a single engine plane.
 And he said he just wanted to have a look around, to see the landscape he remembered hearing about as a school boy in the United States.

 Read more...